December, 2004 - Black Bittern &

 the blossom.
 Many passerine species are nesting and taking advantage of the

-plentiful supply of insects and other invertebrates
+plentiful supply of insects and other invertebrates that are so plentiful in

 the spring.